turingschool/front-end-curriculum/lessons/module-3/re-norming.md

 1. Are there areas you want to grow in?
 Is there an existing or new norm that could help?
 </section>

+## Why do we care?

+habits you build now shape who you are tomorrow we all create the culture actively every moment even if we're not aware of it paradox of tolerance (wolves & sheep) power dynamics (not enough to assume things are okay, must actively ask if it is) toxic positivity

 ## Review

 For each norm, we'll discuss: